 An equally powerful, if not more powerful, therapeutic tool for improving the gut environment could be butyrate, the postbiotic SCFA that some of our probiotic strains produce to feed the gut lining and keep the microbiome balanced and happy.
 Over 5,000 research studies have shown that butyrate plays several important roles in the gut.

 A 2019 study found that supplementing sodium butyrate improved liver glycogen metabolism in mice, lowering blood sugar .
-Another study found that oral butyrate supplementation decreased blood HbA1c, inflammatory cytokines, and endotoxic lipopolysaccharides (LPS), while gut integrity was strengthened .* Butyrate may be effective in supporting gut health and GI-related complications of diabetes .*
+Another study found that oral butyrate supplementation decreased blood HbA1c, inflammatory cytokines, and endotoxic lipopolysaccharides (LPS), while gut integrity was strengthened .* Butyrate may be effective in supporting gut health and a healthy microbial balance .*

 When taking a butyrate supplement as part of your diabetes support plan, you need a high-quality product you can trust.
 BodyBio Butyrate is free from fillers, additives, and all common allergens, just the butyrate that your gut lining and microbiome need for whole body health.